Young Life: History

-In 1941, Presbyterian seminary student Jim Rayburn started Young Life.
-He had been challenged to come up with ways to connect with and reach high school students who showed no interest in Christianity.
+In 1941, Presbyterian seminary student Jim Rayburn started Young Life to evangelize to high school students who showed no interest in Christianity.
 He began hosting a weekly club which featured one or two skits, as well as a simple message about Jesus.

 The Young Life website credits the beginning to Clara Frasher, an elderly woman who around 1933 recruited friends to help her pray for teenagers attending Gainesville High School.
-In 1939, Jim Rayburn who was a young seminarian started a chapter of the Miracle Book Club.
+In 1939, Rayburn who was a young seminarian, started a chapter of the Miracle Book Club.
 He also worked with local pastor Clyde Kennedy.
-The Young Life approach is to go where teenagers are and make friends with them, thereby earning “the right to be heard.”
-In the late 1940s at Wheaton College in Illinois, the organization developed its combination of using both paid staff and volunteers.
-“Campaigners” is a separate Young Life group for teenagers who have dedicated their lives to the Christian faith.
+In the late 1940s at Wheaton College in Illinois, the organization began using both paid staff and volunteers.
+Per Young Life's website, they have had partnerships with Fuller Theological Seminary, as well as other seminaries.